owentechnologist/roach-semantic-lookup/README.md

 ```

 5. SEVERAL THINGS ARE HARD CODED IN THIS EXAMPLE! (localhost for both crdb and localAI)
-Edit your local copy of the code as you like and run the program.
+Edit your local copy of the code as you prefer, and run the program.
 Fix it as necessary to get the behavior you want ( see below for possible prompt engineering options )

+To use the default star_rating filter of 3 or better stars just call the program:

 ```
 python3 simpleLLM_with_cache.py